Chlorpromazine: History

 Pierre Deniker had heard about Laborit's work from his brother-in-law, who was a surgeon, and ordered chlorpromazine for a clinical trial at the Sainte-Anne Hospital Center in Paris where he was chief of the men's service.
 Together with the hospital director Jean Delay, they published their first clinical trial in 1952, in which they treated thirty-eight psychotic patients with daily injections of chlorpromazine without the use of other sedating agents.
 The response was dramatic; treatment with chlorpromazine went beyond simple sedation, with patients showing improvements in thinking and emotional behaviour.
 They also found that doses higher than those used by Laborit were required, giving patients 75–100 mg daily.
 Known colloquially as "Laborit's drug", chlorpromazine was released onto the market in 1953 by Rhône-Poulenc and given the trade name Largactil, derived from large "broad" and acti* "activity".

 Deniker then visited America, where the publication of their work alerted the American psychiatric community that the new treatment might represent a real breakthrough.
 Heinz Lehmann of the Verdun Protestant Hospital in Montreal trialled it in seventy patients and also noted its striking effects, with patients' symptoms resolving after many years of unrelenting psychosis.
 By 1954, chlorpromazine was being used in the United States to treat schizophrenia, mania, psychomotor excitement, and other psychotic disorders.

 Rhône-Poulenc licensed chlorpromazine to Smith Kline & French (today's GlaxoSmithKline) in 1953.
 In 1955 it was approved in the United States for the treatment of emesis (vomiting).
 The effect of this drug in emptying psychiatric hospitals has been compared to that of penicillin on infectious diseases.

 The popularity of the drug fell in the late 1960s as newer drugs came on the scene.
 From chlorpromazine several other similar antipsychotics were developed, leading to the discovery of antidepressants.

 Chlorpromazine largely replaced electroconvulsive therapy, hydrotherapy, psychosurgery, and insulin shock therapy.
 By 1964, about fifty million people worldwide had taken it.
 Chlorpromazine, in widespread use for fifty years, remains a "benchmark" drug in the treatment of schizophrenia, an effective drug although not a perfect one.

 Society and culture

 In literature

 Thorazine was often depicted in Tom Wolfe's The Electric Kool-Aid Acid Test to abort bad trips on LSD.

-Thorazine is also mentioned in Fear and Loathing in Las Vegas, where it was reported to negate the effects of LSD.
+Thorazine is also mentioned in Fear and Loathing in Las Vegas, where it was reported to negate the effects of LSD:

+"You better hope there's some Thorazine in that bag, because if there's not, you're in bad trouble."